Sustainable Development Goals

 There is currently no internationally agreed methodology for measuring convenient access to public transport.
 For informative purposes, one indicator is available at a global and regional level available from the UN SDG Global Database, with "convenient access" defined as public transport being within 500 meters of walking distance to low-capacity transport systems (buses/trams)and 1 km to high-capacity systems (trains/ferries).

-Given the lack of an internationally agreed methodolgy, the OECD does not provide any assessment of progress towards this target for OECD countries, including the Nordics.
+Given the lack of an internationally agreed methodology, no assessment of progress is performed for the Nordic countries.

 Target 11.3